Junk King Blog

 When you need DIY construction debris removal, remember Junk King — your easiest, fastest, simplest solution!

 If you have limited resources for hauling and disposal, it makes far more sense to outsource that job.
 And it makes sense to give the job to qualified firms equipped and knowledgeable for handling and disposing of hazardous waste.
-And even if you have the vehicles and the manpower, it can be far more advantageous to contract this type of work to waste hauling firms that are specialists.

 Do you have a current or upcoming project that will need clean-up and removal?
 If so, call Junk King!
 Our team specializes in construction waste removal.
 We can be at your facility in mere minutes, so call us today!
 Our crew is fully insured and well-trained, so you can trust them to get rid of your unwanted items in a professional and courteous fashion.

-One of the best things about hiring Junk King is that we recycle a much of the material we pick-up.
 This is proof of our commitment to being an eco-friendly removal service.
 If you have questions about what we do or what we believe, give us a call at (707) 744-4254.

 Learn More About Items We Take